 Frequently Asked Questions

 How are courses offered and can I take courses online?

-This online program includes two mandatory on-campus visits--the initial orientation and one week while enrolled in Advanced Health Assessment.
-Students participate in synchronous and asynchronous on-line coursework using Blackboard and Adobe Connect.
+This online program includes one mandatory on-campus visit for one week while enrolled in Advanced Health Assessment.
+Students participate in synchronous and asynchronous on-line coursework.
 Clinical experiences are coordinated with the assistance of the Placement Coordinator.

 What is the purpose of the program?